BryceDeso/Crafting-Game/README.md

 <img src="DemoLevel.png"  width=70% height=70%>

-In the current demo, you can pickup tools that can be use to chop wood and mine minerals to craft armor and weapons at the crafting bench.
+In the current demo, you can pickup pickaxes with different stats that can be use to chop wood and mine minerals.
+To craft armor and tools go to the crafting bench and selet a mineral you want to craft with.
+You can also check your inventory to see your current stats and the amount of materials your holding.

 ### Getting and Opening the demo: